 |Area of Ellipse||Area = πab||a = radius of the major axis

-b = area of the minor axis
+b = radius of the minor axis

-Area and Perimeter Formulas for Special Triangle
+Area and Perimeter of Special Triangle

 An Equilateral triangle is a special triangle having all the three sides equal.
 To find its perimeter and area we need to know all the three sides of it.